 Greek desserts are a mouthful in more ways than one.
-First, they are all pretty substantial, very sweet, and most of them a really filling… My Big Fat Greek Dessert?
+Firstly, they are all pretty substantial, very sweet, and most of them are really filling… My Big Fat Greek Dessert?
 Sounds like the movie for me.
 Secondly, some of them are super hard to pronounce.
 I’ve included the English version for you here.
 The last thing you need to do is feel embarrassed when you try to tell your dinner guests what you’ve expertly assembled.

 Desserts from Greece are packed full of delicious (and sometimes exotic) flavors making them ideal to wow a crowd.
 To make life easy for you, I’ve assembled a list of 15 Greek desserts that will leave you looking like a Greek goddess in the kitchen!

 This is an iconic dessert with its roots firmly in the Mediterranean.
 As to where in the Mediterranean, that is up for debate.
 Greece, Turkey, and even sections of the Middle East dispute over who invented it to this day.
 In case you weren’t aware, Baklava is amazing.
 The dessert’s basis is thin layers of flaky pastry that sandwiches a mixture of honey, rosewater, and chopped pistachio nuts.
 It’s like a super sweet danish.